-Stream with Little or No Hardening Structurally Engineered System Ephemeral Stream Size of Protection Area 25 - 20 ft.
+Stream with Little Structurally 3 Ephemeral

+or No Hardening Engineered System Stream

+Size of Protection Area (as measured from Top of Bank) 4 25 - 20 ft.
 15 ft.
-10 - 15 ft. (as measured from Top of Bank) 25 - 20 11.
-15 11.
-10 - 15 11.
+10 - 15 ft

-Note: Potential Additions to the Slope Stability Protection Area
+Notes: Potential Additions to the Slope

-- 2. For a large lot (greater than 10,000 sq. ft), add 5 feet. - 3.
-For a large home in which the FAR triggers a discretionary review, work with applicant to ensure that impacts such as drainage are redirected away from a stream and pursue opportunities to increase the slope stability protection area to better protect the stream (and home) from impacts.
+- A. For a large lot (greater than 10,000 sq. ft), add 5 feet. - B. For a large home in which the FAR triggers a discretionary review, work with applicant to ensure that impacts such as drainage are redirected away from a stream and pursue opportunities to increase the slope stability protection area to better protect the stream (and home) from impacts.
 For example, consider decreasing the required front yard setback in order to accommodate an increased rear yard setback/slope stability area.